RNanko/Health-insurance-Project/README.md

 ### Model evaluation

-We use the R² score (coefficient of determination) to evaluate models.
+We evaluated models using the R² score to measure their ability to predict charges accurately.

 For this regeresion task we start from:
 * Random Forest Regressor: